QijingZheng/pyband/README.md

 More command line arguments can be found by `pyband -h`.

-For Mac users, [iterm2](https://iterm2.com/) combined with [imgcat](https://iterm2.com/documentation-shell-integration.html) can be used to show inline image.
+For Mac users, [iterm2](https://iterm2.com/) combined with [imgcat](https://iterm2.com/documentation-shell-integration.html) can be used to show inline images.
 Just modify the last line from:
 ```
         call(['feh', '-xdF', opts.bandimage])
 ```